Digital Transformation Beyond RPA Whitepaper

-With RPA, you can configure these virtual “bots” to do all sorts of things a human would.
-They can log into applications, move files and folders, copy and paste data, fill out forms, extract structured and semi-structured data from documents, and scrape browsers, for example.
+These software-based robots, or bots, can mimic many human user interactions with other software systems.
+For example, they can log into applications, move files and folders, copy and paste data, fill out forms, extract structured and semi-structured data from documents, and scrape browsers—just as a human would.

-Because these robots can emulate human actions, RPA is extensively used in back-office processes to automate mechanical and routine tasks that don’t add much value but take a lot of time—at the expense of more strategic and impactful activities.
+Because these bots can emulate human actions with high predictability and speed, RPA is often used in back-office processes to automate mechanical and routine tasks that don’t add much value but take up a lot of time—at the expense of more strategic and impactful activities.

-In its simplest form, RPA uses a set of specific predefined rules—“if this” happens “then that” should happen.
-That’s how the robot’s behavior is guided.
-Whenever there’s a situation that is not contemplated in these rules, the robot has to escalate the situation and request human aid.
+RPA uses sets of predefined rules—“if this” happens, “then that” should happen.
+And whenever something happens that is not contemplated within these rules, the bot escalates the situation and requests human aid.

-Now, what makes it even more interesting is that you can combine it with other technology.
-For example, if you add optical character recognition (OCR) and text analytics to RPA, your robots can read documents or forms, extract data, and input it autonomously into digital systems such as a CRM system.
+What makes RPA even more interesting is that you can combine it with other technologies like optical character recognition (OCR) and natural language processing (NLP), allowing your bots to “read” documents or forms, translate voice, convert unstructured to structured data, and input it autonomously into digital systems such as your CRM.

-And, that’s just for starters.
-Combine RPA with machine learning and artificial intelligence, and your robots can learn from watching humans complete tasks and make decisions in complex situations more or less autonomously.
-Mix in natural language processing and you can have a customer or employee’s written or spoken interactions with a chatbot trigger an RPA robot that is able to automatically collect all existing data on that customer from multiple systems and present it in a dashboard or form.
+For example, you can have a customer or employee’s written or spoken interactions with a chatbot trigger an RPA bot to automatically collect all existing data on that customer from multiple systems of record and display it in a customer service dashboard.

 Benefits of RPA

-When RPA is done right, you can benefit significantly from it:
+When RPA is done right, you can benefit significantly:

-Although its business benefits are clear, RPA is not a panacea for every operational ill for every company and every process.
-For one, it has the potential to eliminate jobs, which can create employee resistance and talent management challenges.
-In fact, Forrester estimates that RPA could threaten as much as 9% of the global workforce.
+Although its business benefits are clear, RPA is not a panacea for every operational ill, or for every company and every process.
+Because it has the potential to eliminate jobs, it can create employee resistance and other talent management challenges.

 Limitations of RPA